 Starting east and heading west along the Great Ocean Road, these are the best attractions and things you can’t miss on your road trip.

 The home of Australian surfing, Bells Beach is one of the most well-known surf beaches in the world.
-It’s located just over 4 miles outside of Torquay town and is a must for anyone who appreciates this iconic sport.
+It’s located just over 7 kilometres (4 miles) outside of Torquay, and is a must for anyone who appreciates this iconic sport.
 You’ll find surfers heading to Bells at any time of the day and all year-round.
 There’s actually a number of breaks here, with names like Winki Pop, Southside and Steps.

 From the car park, you can either head down to the beach itself or enjoy the views from the lookout platforms designed for spectators.

-Just over 5km or 3 miles down the road from Aireys Inlet you’ll pass under the Memorial Arch.
+Just over 5 kilometres (3 miles) down the road from Aireys Inlet you’ll pass under the Memorial Arch.
 The arch is dedicated to the soldiers who built the road after WWI and has now become one of the most popular photo stops on the Great Ocean Road.
 There’s a dedicated car park to the left of the arch if you’re coming from Aireys Inlet, so make sure that you pull over safely if you want to take a photo.

-Considered one of the prettiest waterfalls in the Otway National Park, Erskine Falls is a nearly 100-ft cascade outside of Lorne town.
+Considered one of the prettiest waterfalls in the Otway National Park, Erskine Falls has a nearly 30-metre (100-foot) cascade outside of Lorne.
 There are two lookout platforms, the first one being just a short walk from the car park and the other requiring a walk down steep steps to the base of the falls.
 While you’ll find water here all year round, it’s incredibly impressive after heavy rain.

 If you’re short on time and have only one stop in the Otway National Park, Maits Rest provides the best snapshot of this incredible coastal rainforest.
-There is an easy half a mile boardwalk here that takes you through one of the most beautiful parts of the national park, with lush ferns and giant trees that are hundreds of years old.
-You’ll find Maits Rest just 15-minutes west of Apollo Bay.
+There is an easy 800-metre (0.5-mile) boardwalk here that takes you through one of the most beautiful parts of the national park, with lush ferns and giant trees that are hundreds of years old.
+You’ll find Maits Rest just 15 minutes west of Apollo Bay.

 A hidden gem of the Great Ocean Road is this towering forest of Californian Redwoods in the heart of the Otways.
 Just south of Beech Forest, the 85-year-old plantation is open for a picnic and stroll through the incredible tall, straight trees.
 It’s a decent detour off the Great Ocean Road up to Beech Forest, so it’s best explored if you have some extra time up your sleeve.